Yjspoder/Pre-Big-Binary/problems/problem_2.md

  - Function add takes in any number of parameters and returns the sum of them.
  - Function avg takes in any number of parameters and returns the average of them.
  - This code violates the DRY principle as clearly the add function is repeated.
- - This may not seem like a big deal for a small code such as above, but while working on a big application, such repetition makes the codebase heavy and might affect performance.
+ - This may not seem like a big deal for a small code such as above, but while working on a big application, such repetition make the codebase heavy and might affect performance.
  - A better way to write the above code would be as below:
 ```
-const add = () => {
+function add(){
     var sum = 0;
     for (var i=0; i < arguments.length; i++) {
         sum += arguments[i];